Chiang Dao and Doi Chiang Dao Wildlife Sanctuary

 A good plan is to arrive by first light at DYK as both Mrs. Hume's Pheasant and Giant Nuthatch are most often found in this area.
 Having obtained a permit from the HQ the previous day, leave Chiang Dao early, allowing about one and a half hours for the ascent.
 A high clearance vehicle is required, and a 4x4 necessary in the wet.
 A saloon car cannot reach DYK.
 Due to continued road works, unbelievably ongoing for the past ten years, along the highway south of Chiang Dao, finding the small turn off up the mountain is not straightforward.
 Previous landmarks have been removed and any signs are in Thai (see photo for current signage).
 The easiest way to find the turning is to measure exactly 2.1 kilometres from the junction from the by-pass into Chiang Dao town.
 The road up the mountain is paved for four kilometres, after which it is clay; heavily rutted by the rains.
 Birding can be good anywhere after the lower checkpoint, but birders searching for the specialities should resist the temptation to stop en route.
 After 17 kilometres the upper checkpoint is reached, 300 metres after which the main track forks, with DYK a hard right turn on a progressively deteriorating track.
 All the habitat above the upper checkpoint is good for both the nuthatch and pheasant, and stopping anywhere is likely to produce a number of interesting species.
 A number of firebreaks and wide trails run off this track, and can be explored.
 Giant Nuthatch can often be heard around the campsite at DYK early morning.
 Searching for Mrs. Hume's Pheasant can be a matter a luck but any of the tracks and trails can produce this bird.
 The pond at the DYK has held Black-tailed Crake in the past.

 Early morning at the DYK campsite can be particularly productive with mixed flocks containing all three white-eyes - Swinhoe's White-eye, Indian White-eye and Chestnut-flanked White-eye.
-Other birds in surrounding scrub and trees can include Bay Woodpecker, Stripe-breasted Woodpecker, Chinese Leaf Warbler, Buff-throated Warbler, Davison's Leaf Warbler, Spot-winged Grosbeak, White-browed Shrike-babbler, Large Cuckooshrike and Hill Prinia.
+Other birds in surrounding scrub and trees can include Bay Woodpecker, Stripe-breasted Woodpecker, Chinese Leaf Warbler, Buff-throated Warbler, Davison's Leaf Warbler, Spot-winged Grosbeak, White-browed Shrike-babbler, Oriental Cuckooshrike and Hill Prinia.
 Open areas often have calling Mountain Bamboo Partridge and Slaty-headed Parakeet and Pale-footed Bush Warbler are possible.
 From DYK the main trail to the summit starts to the right of the toilet block, and is sign posted (incorrectly as 6,5 kilometres, whereas it's actually 7.8 kilometres).
 Walking the start of this trail, through open pine and oak forest can often be productive.

 Birding the main track anywhere back toward the upper checkpoint should produce good birds, as would the track forking left after the upper checkpoint.
-Both these tracks are forested along their lengths, with species including Long-tailed Broadbill, Black-winged Cuckooshrike, Silver-breasted Broadbill, Buff-chested Babbler, Slaty-backed Flycatcher, Pale Blue Flycatcher, Verditer Flycatcher and Chestnut Bunting.
+Both these tracks are forested along their lengths, with species including Long-tailed Broadbill, Black-winged Cuckooshrike, Silver-breasted Broadbill, Rufous-fronted Babbler, Slaty-backed Flycatcher, Pale Blue Flycatcher, Verditer Flycatcher and Chestnut Bunting.

 For those with sufficient time, stopping along the road descending the mountain can produce species more of evergreen forest such as Green Cochoa, Yunnan Fulvetta, Puff-throated Bulbul and Northern White-crowned Forktail, as well as mixed feeding flocks likely to contain a good collection of leaf warblers.